Celebrating Small Wins During the Recovery Process

 Small wins in recovery come in many forms, and they often look different for each person.
 Here are some examples of what these victories might look like:

-• Attending a Support Group Meeting: Whether it’s AA, NA, or another type of recovery meeting, showing up is a victory.
+Attending a Support Group Meeting: Whether it’s AA, NA, or another type of recovery meeting, showing up is a victory.
 Even on the days when motivation is low, going to a meeting demonstrates commitment to the recovery process.
+Joining a support group for family of addicts or participating in family addiction counseling can also represent meaningful wins for loved ones.

-• Rebuilding Trust: Re-establishing trust with family or friends takes time.
+Rebuilding Trust: Re-establishing trust with family or friends takes time.
 A small win might be as simple as following through on a promise or being honest about feelings, both of which help rebuild relationships.
+This is especially significant for those healing from abandonment trauma or emotional neglect in addiction-affected families.

-• Managing a Trigger: Successfully handling a situation that would have previously led to using—like a stressful day at work or an argument—without turning to substances is a significant achievement.
+Managing a Trigger: Successfully handling a situation that would have previously led to using—like a stressful day at work or an argument—without turning to substances is a significant achievement.
+This is where healthy coping strategies for families of addicts and individuals in recovery become essential.

 How to Celebrate Small Wins in Recovery